shafrfq/E-Commerce-Project-Analisis-Data-Dicoding/README.md

 pip install pandas matplotlib seaborn jupyter streamlit

 ## Run Streamlit App
-streamlit run dashboard.py or you can also use
+streamlit run dashboard.py

+or you can also use

 py -m streamlit run dashboard.py

 ## Screenshoot
+This is a simple streamlit dashboard view

 ![alt text](launching.jpg)